hangxie/parquet-tools/USAGE.md

 ## Usage

 ### Obtain Help
-`parquet-tools` provides help information through `-h` flag, whenever you are not sure about parmater for a command, just add `-h` to the end of the line then it will give you all available options, for example:
+`parquet-tools` provides help information through `-h` flag, whenever you are not sure about parameter for a command, just add `-h` to the end of the line then it will give you all available options, for example:

 ```bash
 $ parquet-tools meta -h